NoriSte/reactjsday-2019-testing-course/book/top-to-bottom.md

 # An easier journey: top to bottom

 When you are an experienced tester, approaching a test suite is a nice road.
-But learning how to test properly, what to test and what to avoid, which kind of tests choosing etc. is not a satisfactional journey.
+But learning how to test properly, what to test and what to avoid, which kind of tests to choose etc. is not an easy journey.

 More: **testing is expensive at the beginning**.
 Everything is new, the examples you try to implement do not work, debugging a test could be hard...